Eurybiadan/Eye-Motion-Repair/README.md

-# Scanner-Distortion-Removal
+# Eye Motion Repair.
-Code that removes residual distortions from videos processed by Demotion
+Code that removes residual distortions due to eye motion from images and videos processed by Demotion.